- Floated series has 99% floaters by volume to help you achieve lighter composites

 - Provides excellent water and oil resistance for use in underwater applications

-- Surface treated to improve properties of the composite
+- Surface treated to improve mechanical properties of the composite

 - Improves dimensional stability

 - Versatile use – adaptable to a variety of production processes